WHITSUNDAYS AREA - USING YOUR VHF

 Tips on Using your VHF Radio

 Have you listened to your VHF radio and heard a lot of interference?
 The first thing you should do is adjust the “squelch” control until the hissing and crackling stops but ensure that you maintain sufficient volume, so you can hear incoming calls.

-Remembering that VHF radio works on a line-of-sight principle and at sea level the horizon is where your radio signal will taper off.
-At the tip of a small boat’s aerial (which is only a few metres above water level, say 10 metres), the horizon is about 6.5 nautical miles away.
+Remember that VHF radio works on a line-of-sight principle and at sea level the horizon is where your radio signal will taper off.
+At the tip of a small boat’s aerial (which is only a few meters above water level, say 10 meters), the horizon is about 6.5 nautical miles away.